Courseiva

 • D.Manually copy the state file to S3 using AWS CLI

-Why A: When migrating from local to remote state, Terraform automatically prompts to copy state during `terraform init` if the backend block changes.
-Option C correctly identifies this.
+Why A: When migrating from local to remote state, Terraform automatically prompts to copy existing state during `terraform init` if the backend block changes.
+Selecting 'yes' will migrate the state.
+Option A correctly describes this process.